spothero/ace/docs/upgrading-v5.md

 ### Optionally Write Files To Disk
 Previously, ACE would write bundled files to the disk automatically during development builds which may help in debugging.
 There is now a new setting to control this, `webpack.client.development.writeToDisk` (`true` by default).

+### Add Webpack Sizing Info
+Compilation of webpack bundles now includes sizing information to show how the bundle sizes change build over build when gzipped.

 ### Change Name of Manifest
 You can now change the output filename of the manifest (`manifest.json`) using `dist.manifestFilename` in *settings.js*.